Environment and Invasives Committee

 A member of the NBC is appointed as Chair of the EIC and is rotated every 2 years.

-Representatives from the Commonwealth Scientific and Industrial Research Organisation, Plant Health Australia, Australian Bureau of Agricultural and Resource Economics and Sciences, the Centre for Invasive Species Solutions, and Wildlife Health Australia are observers on the committee.
+Representatives from the Commonwealth Scientific and Industrial Research Organisation, Plant Health Australia, Animal Health Australia, Wildlife Health Australia, the Australian Bureau of Agricultural and Resource Economics and Sciences, and the Centre for Invasive Species Solutions are observers on the committee.

 |Andrew Sanger||Member – New South Wales Department of Primary Industries|